immacdonald/roberts-rules-online/README.md

 ##### Building for Production

-To simulate buildig and running the website for production use:
+To simulate building and running the website for production use:

 ```
 npm run build